Disclaimer: the opinions expressed here are my own. Specific attacks against other academics are also entirely my own.

 If what was meant is that generalizations have no place in analyzing this type of evidence, I agree.
 If, on the other hand, a rigid rule of irrelevancy was proposed, I do not think that is correct.
 There can be no blanket rule: each case must be looked at on its own footing.
 Of course, after the fact association with the accused can, in some instances, weigh against the complainant’s credibility: see R. v.
 L.S., 2017 ONCA 680, O.J.
 No. 4586, at paras.
 88-89 per Doherty J.A.
 Care must be taken to ensure that shattering myths and developing new understandings does not swing the pendulum to the other extreme out of a perceived duty of political rectitude.

 Of course, post-offence conduct that’s consistent with the Crown’s theory (i.e. distress, crying, etc.) can be admissible, whereas conduct that’s not “Crown-friendly,” some (for instance, Alberta’s highest court in A.R.D., uncontradicted by the SCC) would like us to believe is entirely inadmissible.
 If this doesn’t formally reverse the burden of proof, what does?
+[Feb.
+2022 edit: see R. v.
+D.A.B., 2021 MBQB 185 at para.
+44 which makes this point precisely].
 For example, see para.
 34 of R. v.
 M., 2020 ONSC 3636 (CanLII – emphasis added):

 There is a well-established body of jurisprudence that evidence of post-offence demeanour or emotional state of a sexual assault complainant may be used as circumstantial evidence to corroborate the complainant’s version of events: R. v.
 J.A.A.
 2011 SCC 17 (CanLII), 2011 S.C.J.
 17 at paras.
 40-41; R. v.
 Mugabo, 2017 ONCA 323 at para.
 25; R. v.
 J.A, 2010 ONCA 491; reversed on other grounds 2011 SCC 17; R. v.
 Varcoe, 2007 ONCA 194 at para.
 33.